-Every chapter and (sub)section should have a label defined within the \section command.
+Every chapter and (sub)\section should have a label defined within the \section command.
 Section labels should start with the checker name (as in \label{bellyrub-examples}) and not with "sec:".
 Figure labels should start with "fig-checkername" and not with "fig:".
 These conventions are for the benefit of the Hevea program that produces the HTML version of the manual.
 Use \begin{figure} for all figures, including those whose content is a table, in order to have a single consistent numbering for all figures.

 Don't forget to write Javadoc for any annotations that the checker uses.
 That is part of the documentation and is the first thing that many users may see.
-Also ensure that the Javadoc links back to the manual, using the @checker_framework.manual custom Javadoc tag.
+The documentation for any annotation should include an example use of the annotation.
+Also ensure that the Javadoc links back to the manual, using the @checker\framework.manual custom Javadoc tag.